ippie52/markdown_code_embed/README.md

 #### Timeout
 The timeout (in seconds) to be applied to git operations.
 By default, there is none.

+#### Commit
+As the output above states, this option is to be treated with caution.

+When a commit message is provided, changes to any files tracked within a git repository made during the run will automatically be added in git and committed with the commit message.

+**Caution:**
+- **No checks are made to see if any other files are staged, this is on the developer to deal with.**
+- **If used by default, this may cause multiple commits with the same message.**
+- **The same message will be used in _ALL_ repositories with files changed during the run.**
+- **The user is being trusted they know what they're doing here!**

+When the flag is used without a commit message, each repository containing changes made during the run will trigger a pause for the selected editor to be opened for the user to provide a commit message.
+This does give the user an opportunity to cancel the commit if a mistake has been made.

+##### Where would this be useful?
+This would be useful where the contents may change, but the documentation seldom does.
+For instance:
+- Including an entire file - changes to the file won't result in missing sections when using a start and/or end value.
+- The output from a known process or user guide.
+- The output from a process that may contain changing data, such as build date or hash.

+**Note: I would suggest to only use this flag if you are certain you do not need to manually confirm its contents is correct.**

 ## Examples And Extras
 As well as the examples within this document, others can be found in the [example directory](/examples)

 ### Building And Running
 In the examples directory are a C++ source file, header and build script.
 These combine to build a very simple application, but also provide a more ambitious example.